 Ford For most young people and their parents, buying a first car is a significant step.

 One great solution is to look at used cars, which could often be had for a fraction of the cost of brand-new versions.
-We came up with 15 used cars we believe are the best for the young car buyer on a budget.

 To make our list, we focused on cars which are available on the market right now for under $15,000.
 We looked for people who are dependable, fun to drive, comfortable, attractive, economical, practical, and first and foremost, secure.